Left and ultra-right to dispute second round of presidential election in Chile

 “Today we have a mandate, a tremendous responsibility.
 We were charged with leading a struggle for democracy, inclusion, justice, respect and the dignity of all.
 In this challenge everyone fits, we have to work for the unity of the Democrats – he said. — I am grateful for the trust of thousands of people who told us that we have this mandate, and that we are here disputing a second round that will be historic.

+Sebastián Sichel, the candidate of Piñera’s center-right coalition, lost voters to Kast, supporter of Augusto Pinochet’s dictatorship (1973-1990), and is in fourth place, with 12.79%, less than 900 votes from Parisi .
+In early statements after the results, Sichel said he would not support Boric, whom he referred to as the “far left,” leaving the door open for talks to endorse Kast.

+Center-left candidate Yasna Provoste — heir to the former Concertación formed by Bachelet’s Socialist Party, the Christian Democratic Party and former President Ricardo Lagos’s Party for Democracy — is in fifth place, with 11.61% of the vote.
+She has signaled that she should support Boric in December.

-Before the speeches, President Sebastián Piñera urged moderation for the candidates who will face each other in December:
+Before the winners’ speeches, Piñera asked the candidates who will face each other in December to moderate:

 — I want to congratulate Jose Antonio Kast and Gabriel Boric for winning in the first round.
 I also want to ask that you always seek the paths of peace, not violence, the paths of responsibility, not populism.
 Moderation, not polarization.